Mozambique May 21, May 22, May 26-28, 2023.

 Monument to African and European soldiers in the Civil War.
 A large carved stone block monument in Workers Square across from the railway station.
 Commemorated the Great War.
 Bas reliefs on base and a woman on top with a snake and shield.

 Maputo Central Market.
 In a colonial building dated 1901, it has a great facade and steel girder construction with a galvanized roof inside.
-Mostly produce, spices and some fish, but also handicrafts, at least 40 attachment salons in the back.
+Mostly produce spices and some fish, but also handicrafts, at least 40 attachment salons in the back.

 Jumma Mosque.
-A lovely large mosque with a single minaret that is considerably higher close to the mihrab.
+A lovely large mosque with a single minaret that is considerably close to the mihrab.
 Koranic script.

 Museu da Moeda.
 In the oldest standing building in Maputo that dates to 1886.
-Various money used throughout the various stages of Mozambique plus a brief survey of other money from around the world.
+Various money is used throughout the various stages of Mozambique plus a brief survey of other money from around the world.
 50 MM

 Fisheries Museum.
 Fish and fishing techniques.
 Not very interesting.
 50 MM